aaru-dps/Aaru/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-You can join our IRC channel on chat.freenode.net at channel #DiscImageChef
+You can join our IRC channel on chat.freenode.net at channel #Aaru

 ## What should I know before I get started?

-### DiscImageChef and modules
+### Aaru and modules

-DiscImageChef is a large open source project &mdash; it's made up of 18 modules.
-When you initially consider contributing to DiscImageChef, you might be unsure about which of those modules implements the functionality you want to change or report a bug for.
+Aaru is a large open source project &mdash; it's made up of 18 modules.
+When you initially consider contributing to Aaru, you might be unsure about which of those modules implements the functionality you want to change or report a bug for.
 This section should help you with that.

-DiscImageChef is intentionally very modular.
+Aaru is intentionally very modular.
 Here's a list of them:

 * [Claunia.RsrcFork](https://github.com/claunia/Claunia.RsrcFork) -
 This library includes code for handling Mac OS resource forks, and decoding them, so any